How to Hunt down and Capture Low Rate Small Business Loans

 These lenders all lend directly, but some also partner with the Small Business Administration to offer lower rates to those that would otherwise not qualify for them.
 Find out more about the Small Business Administration here.

 The SBA offers a number of loan programs through partners lenders.
-They vary in uses and eligibility requirements.
+They vary in uses and eligibility requirements but want a 680 credit score.
 Some of the most popular include:

 This is the Small Business Administration’s main loan program.
 It offers federally funded term loans up to $5 million.
 Funds are allowed to be used for expansion, purchasing equipment, working capital and more.

-The minimum credit score to qualify is 680, and there is also a required down payment of at least 10% for the purchase of a business, commercial real estate, or equipment.
+There is a required down payment of at least 10% for the purchase of a business, commercial real estate, or equipment.
 The minimum time in business is 2 years.
 They’ll accept experience equal to two years in the case of startups.

 Microloans are available in amounts up to $50,000.
 They are are good for starting a business, purchasing equipment, buying inventory, or for working capital.
 Community based nonprofits handle microloan programs as intermediaries.
 Financing comes directly from the Small Business Administration.